AskiaADX/ADXStudio/app/explorer/readme.md

 The 'explorer-ready' event is fire when the DOM of the explorer is fully loaded and the view component is ready to be used.

-        var ipc = require('ipc');
-        ipc.send('explorer-ready')

-**In fact, the event 'explorer-ready' load a default folder (see 'explorer-load-file' event) that we will be able to change.**

 ### explorer-load-file

-This event gives to the explorer the file we want to load.
-More precisely, the file selected.

-**In Explorer**

-        var ipc =  require('ipc');
-        ipc.send('explorer-load-file', file);
+This event is fire when the user click on file.

 ### explorer-load-folder

-This event gives to the explorer the folder, and its content.

-**In Explorer**

-        var ipc =  require('ipc');
-        ipc.send('explorer-load-folder', file.path, item.id);
-        //In order to send the path of the file selected and the id of the item.
+This event is fire when the user click on folder.

 ### explorer-rename

-This event give us the possibility to rename a file or a folder selected in the explorer.
+This event is fire when the user try renaming a file or folder.

 It's fire with the following arguments:

 * **event** Event object
-* **file** object that contains old item definition (name, path, type).
+* **file** Object that contains old item definition (name, path, type).
-* **newName** new name of the item.
+* **newName** New name of the item.

+### explorer-remove

+This event is fire when the user try to remove a file or folder.

+It's fire with the following arguments:

+* **event** Event object
+* **file** Object that contains the item definition (name, path, type).

 ## Events from Controller